elastic/kibana/packages/shared-ux/chrome/serverless_projects_documentation.md

 ## Introduction

-Welcome to the documentation for the serverless project navigation.
-We've exposed the tools to assist teams in building the navigation for their serverless projects.
+Welcome to the serverless project navigation documentation.
+Our tools help teams build customizable and flexible navigation for their serverless projects.
+Project navigation replaces the default Kibana navigation in serverless mode, providing a more tailored experience for each project.
-Project navigation is an alternative to the default Kibana navigation.
-It is designed to be more flexible and customizable to the needs of each project.
-Project navigation replaces default Kibana navigation in serverless mode.

 - [Serverless project navigation](#serverless-project-navigation)
   - [Left Side Navigation](#left-side-navigation)